 Skip to main content

 Managed Agents is Anthropic’s hosted runtime for Claude.
-Anthropic provisions the container, the tool harness, and the loop — you supply a system prompt, a toolset, and a dispatch call.
+Anthropic provisions the container, the tool harness, and the agent loop — you supply a system prompt, a toolset, and start a session.
 Pair a Managed Agent with a Browserbase session and Claude can navigate, click, and extract data on the open web without you hosting a browser fleet.
 This integration connects the two surfaces:

 • Managed Agents runs Claude in an Anthropic-managed sandbox with bash, file tools, and any custom tools you declare.